• Skip to main content

 I also find steak in general to be quite rich so I love serving a grilled steak, especially something like this grilled tomahawk steak with a crunchy salad or vegetable side.

-My brussel sprout salad with pistachios and Pecorino would be fabulous alongside this grilled steak or if the weather is a bit cooler, serve alongside my roasted delicata squash with sage or Honey Harissa Cauliflower.
+My brussels sprout salad with pistachios and Pecorino would be fabulous alongside as well as perfectly grilled vegetables.
+If the weather is a bit cooler, serve alongside my roasted delicata squash with sage or Honey Harissa Cauliflower.

 Allow grilled steak to rest before slicing into it so the steak retains all its juices.